 The tipping point shows where a decision to live a life of slower and less was made.
 However, it’s not always easy.
 After the tipping point, you’ll notice that things start to gradually decrease but then revert back to increasing.
 Relapsing into old behavior isn’t uncommon.
 After all, the best predictor of future behavior is past behavior.
 But, I finally feel like I’ve just crossed over the second peak in that image and am now on a true path of deceleration into slower and simpler living.

-How to Begin Downshifting into Simple Living
+5 Ways to Begin Downshifting into Simple Living

 First, bookmark and routinely revisit the downshifting definitions, descriptions, myths, and realities above.

 Choose your own adventure.
 Think about what motivates you and what type or types of downshifting you think are right for your life right now.

 Think about how and where you can and will fund your consumption, lifestyle, or career changes.
 I recommend checking out the FIRE community (Financial Independence Retire Early).
 Think about money as freedom instead of something that’s spent on things or experiences.

 There are some great slow and simple living forums and communities online.

 In some cases, it will take a lifetime.
 The initial image of this post is the same as the last one below.
 Society will always try to lure you back — I describe this as the “elasticity of society.”
 It’s very easy to snap back into society and get back on the on-ramp to mainstream society.
 Stay strong!

-- “By redefining life satisfaction in non-material terms, downshifters assume an alternative lifestyle but continue to coexist in a society and political system preoccupied with the economy.
-(Wikipedia)
+- “By redefining life satisfaction in non-material terms, downshifters assume an alternative lifestyle but continue to coexist in a society and political system preoccupied with the economy.” — Wikipedia(4)